31. Central America part 1 – 2013

 Getting to our next lodge, Pacuare Lodge, was half the fun.

-It required white-water rafting (level 1-3) for 2 hours.
+We white-water rafted (level 1-3) for 2 hours.
 We were each limited to a small bag, which came on the raft with us.
 We left the rest of our luggage at a locked warehouse.

 To the left, is the crew getting the boats ready.

-Pacuare lodge is the epitome of an eco-lodge.
-There was no electricity, and no phone service.
+Pacuare lodge is remote with no electricity, and no phone service.

 The cabins in the jungle had lots of privacy and comfortable patios.
 They have screens instead of walls, an outdoor as well as an indoor shower and no locks on the doors.

-While at Pacuare Lodge, we woke up each morning, at 5am, by the unearthly howls of the Howler monkeys (which I first heard in Madagascar) and the songs of the birds.
+We woke up each morning, at 5am, by the unearthly howls of the Howler monkeys and the songs of the birds.

 There were a number of activities offered, such a guided hike to a waterfall and early morning bird watching.
 We also hiked our own and relaxed on the veranda overlooking the Pacuare river.